 That’s where Sales Enablement comes in!
 Sales Enablement can make a direct impact in many ways.
 One way is by providing you with an actual team of people called an Enablement Team, or it can also be achieved through a robust set of easy-to-use technical tools designed to optimize your current sales team.
 Whatever shape your Sales Enablement program takes on, the implementation of one should be at the top of your list if increasing closes per salesperson is your goal.

-Building a successful Sales Enablement program requires placing various tools and resources in a central location that is easy for your team to access.
+Implementing a successful Sales Enablement program requires placing various tools and resources in a central location that is easy for your team to access.
 By combining a world-class CRM with built-in Sales Enablement tools you’ll be setting your team up to close more deals and drive more revenue.

 Training - A great Sales Enablement program contains an intuitive Learning Management System (LMS) with a course-builder that allows you to use pre-recorded training videos and other materials to create comprehensive programs for sales and management training.
 These training programs can also contain built-in quizzes and evaluations to ensure efficacy.
 A robust LMS is an invaluable tool to have as part of your CRM and throughout the many stages of a salesperson’s lifecycle.